dannyhope/uxbrighton/2014/mcing.md

 ## Andy

-Design now influences business decesions

-some ideas about how design relates to business
+mix of classical ideas

+and modern design thinking

+help businesses thrive in increasingly complex situations

 Please *give him a big round of applause*; **Andy Dennis**

 ## Tesco

+work in projects where the outcome touches millions of people

+alpha sponsor Tesco

 Rob Graham

-## --Morning break--
+## Morning break-break-break-break-break

+we’ll put slides and video on the conference site and email you

-Be back by noon
+back by noon

 ## Sjors